udevbe/greenfield/docs/pages/design/index.md

 > setup.
 QT applications often require an extra `-platform wayland` parameter.

-For XWayland support a few extra steps may be needed, this is optional and only required if you don't already hava an X server running e.g. when running on a server.
+For XWayland support a few extra steps may be needed, this is optional and only required if you don't already have an X server running e.g. when running on a server.
 These commands should be executed before starting the Compositor Proxy CLI.

 ```shell